 Allow me to tell you a little about this magical, mysterious children's world ...
-In the dark, moldy dungeon flickers a short candle; wax is dripping monotonous, and continuous on the damp ground floor.
-"I wonder how they created this secret cave?", someone asked.
-"Let us investigate the construction methods they have used?"
+In the dark, mouldy dungeon flickers a short candle; the wax is dripping monotonous – and continuous – on the damp ground floor.
+A code, a secret scout- code, is read in the dim candle light.

 THE CONSTRUCTION OF THE 'DEN' OR HIDEOUT.